andrew-johnson-4/lsts-tutorial/src/tutorial/union_types.md

 ```

 Union types are instantiated in identical fashion to structured data.
-The difference is that instead of the type name, the tag name is used to prefix the data.
+The only difference is that instead of the type name, the tag name is used to prefix the data.

 ```lsts
 Some { value:5 }